Graduate Study in Environment and Society

 The Ph.D. program puts greater emphasis on basic theory and research methods in one or more social science disciplines, depending on the student’s interests.
 The Ph.D. will prepare students for university teaching, research, and extension; conducting agency and private organization research; and for positions in formal policy and program evaluation.
 The Ph.D. degree will require a minimum of 60 credit hours beyond the baccalaureate, a comprehensive qualifying exam, and a research dissertation.
 Compared to M.S., the Ph.D. degree has a greater emphasis on theory, research methods, writing research proposals, and publishing research in peer-reviewed outlets.

 Coursework for both the M.S. and Ph.D. students will include core courses, seminars, and electives that allow students to select courses in a specific problem area–like water, wildlife, or recreation–and theory and methods courses in discipline areas outside Natural Resources.
-For example, students interested in environmental education may take electives in education or communications, students interested in attitudes and conflict management may take electives in sociology, psychology, and communications, and students interested in policy may take electives in political science, economics, or business management.
+Students interested in attitudes and conflict management may take electives in sociology, psychology, and communications, and students interested in policy may take electives in political science, economics, or business management.

 This weekly seminar provides an opportunity for sharing current research and scholarly activity of the faculty and graduate students in the College and the Department, and provides a forum for presentations by distinguished guests on campus.
-Students take this seminar every semester they are registered as graduate students and should register for it as a course their first spring semester in residence.
+Students should attend this seminar every semester they are registered as graduate students and should register for it as a course their first spring semester in residence.
 (Fall and Spring; 1 credit)

-ENVS 6840—Graduate Introductory Seminar for Environment and Society
+ENVS 6840/7840—Graduate Introductory Seminar for Environment and Society

-Each faculty member of the Department of Environment and Society meets with the first-year graduate students to discuss their academic areas of specialization.
+This course functions as an orientation for incoming graduate students to the Department of Environment and Society.
+Each faculty member meets with the first-year graduate students to discuss their academic areas of specialization.
 Required for all first-year gradute students.
 (Fall; 1 credit)

-Introduces philosophical and conceptual underpinnings of research about human-environmental interactions, focusing on why science is conducted as it is, ways to approach research endeavors, and ethical challenges and responsibilities for researchers studying humans and the natural environment.
+This course introduces philosophical and conceptual underpinnings of research about human-environmental interactions, focusing on why science is conducted as it is, ways to approach research endeavors, and ethical challenges and responsibilities for researchers studying humans and the natural environment.
 Recommended for all first-year graduate students.
 Required for the Environment and Society and the Geography graduate degrees.
 (Fall; 1 credit)

-Each In this survey of course students are exposed to qualitative, quantitative, and mixed methods.
+In this survey course, students are exposed to qualitative, quantitative, and mixed methods.
 This course introduces these topics to students so they can know which methods to employ in their research.
 Recommended for all first-year graduate students.
 Required for the Environment and Society and the Geography graduate degrees.
 (Fall; 1 credit)